ReadyResearchersTemplates/syllabus/README.md

 ###### Research meeting posts

 Students must also add posts to their research journal after all meetings with _any_ readers.
-These posts should contain a `100`-word reflection and a Markdown list of tasks discussed using Markdown checkboxes to indicate tasks completed.
+These posts should contain a `100`-word reflection on/summary of research progress and a Markdown list of tasks discussed using Markdown checkboxes to indicate tasks completed.
 These posts may feature tasks that recur from week to week until finished or short-duration tasks assigned by readers that can be completed in a matter of days.

 Given that these meetings should occur weekly, readers should expect at least `14` posts for a student's `600` semester and `14` posts for a `610` work.